How to Stay Healthy While Traveling Abroad

 How to Keep Your Body Happy While Traveling

-Let's face it: traveling can throw your normal routine way off, especially when it comes to food and drinks.
-You might end up feeling tired, dried out, or just have an upset stomach.
-But don't worry, it's totally possible to enjoy your trip and still take care of yourself.
-Here's how:
+Let's face it: traveling can throw your normal routine way off.
+This happens a lot with food and drinks.
+You might end up feeling tired, dried out, or with an upset stomach.
+But don't worry.
+It's totally possible to enjoy your trip and still take care of yourself.
+Here's how.

 A. Stay Hydrated

-It’s easy to get dehydrated when you’re traveling.
-Airplanes are super dry, and hot weather just makes things worse.
+It's easy to get dehydrated when you're traveling.
+Airplanes are super dry.
+Hot weather just makes things worse.
 The simple solution?
-Bring a refillable water bottle and keep sipping throughout the day.
-It's also a good idea to go easy on the alcohol and coffee, since both can dry you out.
+Bring a refillable water bottle.
+Keep sipping throughout the day.
+It's also a good idea to go easy on alcohol and coffee.
+Both can dry you out.
 Water is your friend!

 Why is hydration important?

-* **Eliminates body waste:** Water helps to remove waste through urine, sweat, and bowel movements.
+- Eliminates body waste: Water helps remove waste through urine, sweat, and bowel movements.

 When should you hydrate?